FlavScents AInsights Entry for 4-Methyl Guaiacol (CAS: 93-51-6)

 - Molecular Weight: 138.17 g/mol

 4-Methyl guaiacol is a phenolic compound characterized by a methoxy group and a methyl group attached to a benzene ring.
-Its structure is significant for its odor properties, contributing to its smoky and spicy aroma, which is relevant in both flavor and fragrance applications.
+The presence of these functional groups contributes to its distinctive smoky, spicy, and clove-like aroma, which is significant in both flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA